 We spent most of the six-hour journey on the deck at the front of the ship looking at and photographing the passing scenery.
 We also met a couple of other solo travellers – two out of the total of five foreign travellers we met during just over three weeks in the country – and swapped travellers tales.
 It was a relaxing journey and the scenery was attractive with wide expanses of water and lush foliage on the riverbanks.
 The early morning skies were spectacular.

 On the Kirtankhola River near Barisal

-Whilst not a spectacular journey, the trip on the Rocket is an interesting one.
-The history of the ships make it a nostalgic journey and the serenity of the scenery make it a welcome contrast to anywhere in Bangladesh that has roads!
+Whilst not a spectacular journey, the trip on the Rocket paddle steamer is an interesting one.
+The history of the ships makes it a nostalgic journey and the serenity of the scenery make it a welcome contrast to anywhere in Bangladesh that has roads!

 It seems natural to say ‘before long we arrived into Hularhat’ but that’s not so as we were around four hours late!

 Above left: departing Barisal in the early morning and above right: arriving Hularhat in the mid-afternoon